 Awarded by the Communications Department.
 Communication, Social Science, or English majors, interested in journalism or political science, 3.0 cumulative GPA required as well as registration in 12 semester hours.
 This is a Joplin Globe internship.

-A Communication student who has demonstrated success or high potential in Forensics or Journalism may be eligible for a Performance award in Debate, The Chart, or Crossroads.
-Each semester eligible students may apply for awards ranging from $50.00 to a full scholarship consisting of tuition, fees, room and board.
+A Communication student who has demonstrated success or high potential may be eligible for a Performance award for The Chart, or Crossroads.
+Each semester eligible students may apply for awards ranging from $50 to a full scholarship consisting of tuition, fees, room and board.
 Students must apply directly to the director or sponsor of their particular activity.

 Broadcast students have the opportunity to apply for scholarships from a number of national and regional organizations.
 They include the National Broadcasting Society, Missouri Broadcasters Association, Missouri Broadcast Society, and the Missouri Broadcast Educators Association.